Ladvite/Bangladesh-Tech-Salesmen/README.md

-Created by Advaith Anand, Siddharth Sundar, Anish Venkatesalu (aka as the most useless addition to our team) AP CSP Period 1
+Created by Advaith Anand, Siddharth Sundar(aka as the most useless addition to our team) , Anish Venkatesalu (aka as the most useless addition to our team)
+AP CSP Period 1
 Enumerate